 Improving website speed

 Considering how technology and online services accelerated today, it’s no surprise that consumers will expect the same for your website.
 Seventy-nine percent of online consumers won’t come back to a website if it takes time to load.
-A responsive website should load within two seconds.
+A responsive website should load within

 While inserting plugins and images may affect your page’s loading time, it’s your problem to fix and not your consumers.
 Utilize online tools that can help you optimize the speed of your website.